Yutaka Nagare

-Yutaka Nagare (流 大, Nagare Yutaka) is a Japanese professional rugby union player who plays as a scrum-half for Japan Rugby League One club Tokyo Sungoliath and the Japan national team.
+Yutaka Nagare (流 大, Nagare Yutaka) is a Japanese professional rugby union coach and former player who currently coaches with the Tokyo Sungoliath in the Japan Rugby League One (JRLO).
+Nagare formerly played for the Tokyo Sungoliath between 2015 and 2026, and the Sunwolves in the Super Rugby competition in 2018, as well as the Japan national team.

 Club career

 He currently plays for in Super Rugby and Suntory Sungoliath in Japan's domestic Top League.

+Coaching career

+In July 2026, the Japan Rugby League One (JRLO) announced that Nagare had become the assistant coach of the Tokyo Sungoliath ahead of their 2026–27 season.